Summer staff & Volunteer positions

 Camp is a fun and exciting experience for all!
 Our Health Officer is responsible for administering medicinal needs (prescription/over-the-counter) and providing expert first aid response for both minor and serious injuries each week so campers and staff can keep on having a great time.
 This position requires someone excellent skills in organization, written and verbal communication, and enjoys working closely with youth of all ages.
 They will document or acquire reports of all incidents requiring treatment.
-The Health Officer, supervised by our Administrative Director, should be confident and trustworthy, working towards or having earned a degree in the medical field.
+The Health Officer, supervised by our Office Director, should be confident and trustworthy, working towards or having earned a degree in the medical field.

 *Must be prepared for exposure to blood, vomit, and cooperating with medical professionals in case of minor and/or serious incidents.

 Along with our paid positions, Skyview Ranch also has volunteer opportunities!
 Volunteers can serve for one week, two, or more throughout the summer to help all around or be stationed with a specific department, such as Maintenance, Property, Kitchen, Equine, Media, Office Cleaning, Ranch Store, Counseling,* Programming,* Lifeguard,* and Health Office.*

 The ministry of SVR depends on volunteers all summer long.
 Our volunteer program offers a great chance for high school students fourteen year old and up to attain hours upon hours of service, which can be applied towards National Honor Society, college scholarship applications, and more.
 For volunteers 18 and older, it is an impacting way to get involved with the Ranch to see lives get changed by the Gospel of Jesus Christ and experience summer camp ministry in full.
 We would love to have you with us!